Get the latest from TODAY

 4. You will cry at the most unexpected times.
 I did not shed an avalanche of tears until day 10.
 I was walking the dog when I saw a good friend of my daughter's drive by.
 She stopped to talk and I was so excited!
 And then she drove away and I got wistful.
 I miss her friends so much!
 So many years of girlfriend laughter.
 I went to the grocery store later that day and saw a friend who asked how my daughter was doing at college.
 I burst into tears, right in the middle of Safeway.
 Beware of day 10!

 6. You will have moments of joy.
 She is in a new environment in a different state.
-She has made friends.
-She is excited about the classes she is taking.
+She is excited about the classes she's taking.
 She is living independently.
-She is happy.
+She already did a few loads of laundry.
+She hasn't complained of being homesick.
 We did it!
 Despite my feeling of loss, this is the mantra I keep repeating.

 (Editor’s note: The following item was added nearly a year after the original story was published.)